 Carol M. Troy, MD, PhD

 Our laboratory studies the molecular mechanisms of neuronal degeneration and death, particularly the regulation of caspase activity.
 Neuronal degeneration and death are the hallmarks of many neurological diseases, including Alzheimer’s Disease, Parkinson’s Disease and stroke, and there is considerable evidence that caspases play a critical role in the progression of these diseases.
-We have been studying the molecular mechanisms of neuronal death in cultured primary neurons for many years, using various pathologically relevant death stimuli, including beta-amyloid and trophic factor deprivation and have more recently begun studying in vivo rodent models of neuronal death.
+We have been studying the molecular mechanisms of neuronal death in cultured primary neurons for many years, using various pathologically relevant death stimuli, including beta-amyloid and trophic factor deprivation and have more recently begun studying in vivo rodent models of neuronal dysfunction and dysregulation of the neurovascular unit.
 The rodent stroke model provides an excellent system to move our molecular studies in vivo.
-This model provides reproducible neuronal death and is also a model of a major human health concern.
+This model provides reproducible edema and neuronal death and is also a model of a major human health concern.
+We are also modeling retinal edema using a mouse model of retinal vein occlusion.
 Our studies in primary neurons have found that different death pathways are initiated by different death stimuli; this is very important from both a mechanistic and a therapeutic standpoint as it provides for the possibility of specific interventions that abrogate the aberrant death signaling but do not interfere with the normal death pathways that are necessary for normal function of the organism.
 To study death pathways we have developed molecular tools that allow the study of individual members of protein families.
+Current work also includes mouse with cell specific deletion of individual caspases to determine the cell specific functions of these proteins in the adult nervous system.

 Ongoing projects in the laboratory include: